Kyrie21323/Capstone/SETUP.md

 # Setup Guide

-Complete installation and configuration guide for the NFC Networking Platform.
+Complete installation and configuration guide for Prophere.

 ## Prerequisites